Chapter 3: How to get various things to work

 3.14: Why does bindkey ^a command-name or stty intr ^- do something funny?

 You probably have the extendedglob option set in which case ^ and # are metacharacters. ^a matches any file except one called a, so the line is interpreted as bindkey followed by a list of files.
 Quote the ^ with a backslash or put quotation marks around ^a.
+See 3.27 if you want to know more about the pattern character ^.

 3.15: Why can't I bind \C-s and \C-q any more?